sybrew/emoji-settings/readme.txt

 The option can be found under `http://example.com/wp-admin/options-writing.php`.

-Works on both Multsite networks and Single sites.
+Works on both multisite networks and single sites.

 > <strong>Enabled by default</strong><br>
 > This plugin has been written for WordPress Multisite with a WordPress.com like environment in mind.